 SpaceX’s Starlink Internet: How Much Is It and Should You Get It?

-Elon Musk, the founder of Tesla and SpaceX and potential future majority owner of Twitter, has another venture that may be less familiar to you — but could have a big impact on the lives of people around the world.
-It’s Starlink, and its aim is to provide high-speed internet access to people who don’t currently have it.
+Elon Musk, the founder of Tesla, SpaceX and Twitter’s largest shareholder, has another venture that may be less familiar to you — but could have a big impact on the lives of people around the world.
+It’s Starlink, and it aims to provide high-speed internet access to people who don’t currently have it.

 What Is Starlink?

 Starlink launched its first prototype satellites in 2018 and had working satellites the following year.
 Once the program got going, it ramped up quickly.
-CNBC reported that Starlink had 145,000 users in January 2022, but less than six months later, in May 2022, the company reported 400,000 subscribers.
+CNBC reported that Starlink had 145,000 users in January 2022, but in May 2022, the company reported 400,000 subscribers.

 Speed and Reliability